Perinatal and Infant Psychology

 Mrs Cassandra Middleton

-Cass is a clinical and coaching psychologist with over a decade of experience.
-She works with clients in the perinatal and early parenting years through her private practice, Gather Perinatal Psychology in Melbourne, and also holds a Senior Psychologist position with Mercy Health at an early parenting centre.
-Cass has a research interest in self-compassion, which she draws upon when supporting clients navigating parenting and work-life challenges.
-She is also a Board-Approved Supervisor and enjoys supporting students and early-career psychologists in their professional development.
-While working as Clinical Manager at Uprise, Cass co-created the student placement program and supported its first cohorts of students through their placements, strengthening her commitment to fostering growth in emerging psychologists.
-Cass is an occasional writer, mother to four young children, and proud owner (/personal assistant) to a needy but lovable golden retriever named Archie.
+Cass works with clients in the perinatal and early parenting years through her private practice, Gather Perinatal Psychology, and also holds a Senior Psychologist position with Mercy Health at an early parenting centre.
+Cass has a research interest in self-compassion, which she draws on when supporting clients through the challenges of parenting, identity, and work–life balance.
+She is a Board-Approved Supervisor and enjoys supporting students and early-career psychologists interested in perinatal psychology in their professional development.

 Secretary